BioDAS/biodas.github.io/wiki/DASWorkshop2011.md

 Day 3
 -----

+Location is the Floating room in the Morgan Building at the Sanger institute.

 `As per other days -Departure from the Travelodge Cambridge Leisure Park at 08:45 hrs to Campus.`

 Start at 10am